jmallioras/proactive_3Dbeamforming/step1_dataset_generation/README.md

 ## Prerequisites

-- **MATLAB** with the Phased Array System Toolbox and Antenna Toolbox.
+- **MATLAB** version higher than 2023b with the Phased Array System Toolbox, Mapping Toolbox, Antenna Toolbox.
 - A predefined track file in `.txt` format, generated using `gpsvisualizer.com`.
 - An OSM map file (e.g., `peiraias.osm`) for geographic visualization and context.